-EU’s New Data Regulation Requires Action NowExecutive Vice President and General Counsel for Marsh & McLennan Companies
+EU’s New Data Regulation Requires Action NowExecutive Vice President and General Counsel at Marsh & McLennan

 The countdown has begun.
 In May 2018, the European Union’s General Data Protection Regulation (GDPR) will come into force and impose sweeping new obligations on organizations and their handling of personal data.
 The rapporteur assigned by the European Parliament to lead the negotiations around the GDPR, Jan Philipp Albrecht, boldly declared that the new regulation “will change not only the European data protection laws but nothing less than the world as we know it.”

 The harsh reality is that most companies—large and small—will struggle over the next 300 days to comply with the regulation’s myriad requirements.